 1. Old Quarter (Hoan Kiem District)

-You’ll be within walking distance to popular attractions like Hoan Kiem Lake, the Hanoi Opera House, and the Thang Long Water Puppet Theater.
+You’ll be within walking distance to popular attractions like Hoan Kiem Lake, Opera House, and the Thang Long Water Puppet Theater.
 Walking through its labyrinthine streets, you’ll encounter a mix of old-world charm and modern hustle and bustle.

 Dating back to the 13th century, the Old Quarter was once the commercial hub of the city and is still home to many traditional Vietnamese trades.
 The streets are named after the goods that were traditionally sold there, such as Hang Bac (Silver Street) and Hang Ma (Paper Street).